ng-doc/ng-doc/apps/documentation/src/app/getting-started/installation/index.md

 	}
 ```

-### Import styles
+### Importing styles

-You will also need to import the global styles provided by the library, in addition to the global
+You will also need to import the global styles provided by the library.
-styles you need to import the styles from the `highlightjs` library and you can change them at any
-time.
 To do that edit you `angular.json` file, or add them to you `styles` file

 ```json
 {